 The designation report is a historical and architectural analysis of the proposed district or site.
 The report:

-2) describes review guidelines to be utilized

-by the Board when a Certificate of Appropriateness is requested; and
+- serves as the basis for recommendation for designation by the Board; - 2) describes review guidelines to be utilized by the Board when a Certificate of Appropriateness is requested; and

 3) will serve as an attachment to the Zoning Ordinance.